Abhishekkumar1507/Abhishekkumar1507/README.md

 **I create dashboards 📊 and reports 📉 to deliver business actionable insights 🎯 from messy DATA🍜.**

 - 👀 I’m interested in Data Analytics.
-- 🌱 I'm graduated from Madan Mohan Malaviya University of Technology in 2022.
+- 🌱 I'm graduated from Madan Mohan Malaviya University of Technology Gorakhpur UP.
-- 💞️ I’m currently learning Data Analysis and Machine Learning.
+- 💞️ I’m currently seeking opportunities in  Data Analysis and Machine Learning.
 - 📫 How to reach me palabhikumar@gmail.com or https://www.linkedin.com/in/abhishek-kumar-829545202

 <!---